Madhya Pradesh High Court: History

-The present state of Madhya Pradesh, was originally created as Central Provinces in the 19th century, as Judicial Commission's territory and was administered by the Judicial Commissioner.
-The Judicial Commissioner's court at Nagpur was, at that time, the highest Court of the territory.
-It was converted into a Governor's province in 1921, when it became entitled to a full-fledged High Court for administration of Justice.
+The present state of Madhya Pradesh was originally created as Central Provinces in the 19th century, as Judicial Commission's territory and was administered by the Judicial Commissioner.
+The Judicial Commissioner's court at Nagpur was, at that time, the highest court of the territory.
+It was converted into a Governor's province in 1921, when it became entitled to a full-fledged High Court for the administration of justice.

 Later, Berar, a part of Nizam's state of Hyderabad, was transferred in 1933 to the Central Province, for administration.
 This gave the state its new name Central Provinces and Berar.
 Thereafter, by virtue of Letters Patent dated 2 January 1936, issued under Section 108 of the Government of India Act, 1935, by King Emperor, George the Fifth, the Nagpur High Court was established for Central Pronvices and Berar.
 This Letters Patent, under which the Nagpur High Court was constituted and invested with jurisdiction, continued to remain in force even after the adoption of the constitution of India on 26 January 1950, by virtue of Articles 225 & 372 thereof.